MrZoraman/LagopusCommandSystem/README.md

 `a b|c d` -> this matches the input to both inputs "a b d" and "a c d"

 `a b|{c d}` -> this matches the input to both "a b" and "a c d"

+`a * c` -> this matches input "a * c", where * can be anything.
+Wildcard inputs are put in the preArgs array.

+There are more examples in the unit tests.